pcapriotti/optparse-applicative/README.md

 ```

 The `execParser` function takes care of everything, including getting the
-arguments from the command line, and displaying errors and help screens to the
+arguments from the command line, displaying errors and help screens to the
-user.
+user, and exiting with an appropriate exit code.

 There are other ways to run a `ParserInfo`, in situations where you need finer
 control over the behaviour of your parser, or if you want to use it in pure